 Medical communications: reaching everyone, everywhere

-On June 9th we celebrated Medical Communications Day.
 In this article, I explore how medical writers and translators, as language professionals specialized in communicating health-related information can help you reach your audience around the world.

 Communication with patients and caregivers is key to ensure the adequate research, diagnosis, treatment, and management of conditions and diseases.
 You need to ensure that there are no linguistic or cultural barriers that may prevent your intended audience from understanding your message.
 Research shows that people are more receptive and likely to seek care when they have access to health-related information in their native language.